consiglionazionaledellericerche/jscontact-tools/README.md

 <a name="validation"></a>
 ## Validation

-### JSContact validation
+### JSContact Card validation

 Even if a JSContact **Card** is correctly created by builder, it might need to be validated as it were obtained from an external producer through deserialization.
-Validation is performed on Card by invoking the method `isValid`.
+Validation is performed on JSContact Card by invoking the method `isValid`.
 This method returns a boolean value: `true` if the object satisfies all the constraints included in [draft-ietf-calext-jscontact], `false` otherwise.
 If the validation process doesn't end successfully, the list of error messages can be obtained by calling the `getValidationMessages` method.
 Here in the following a method testing an unsuccessfully ended validation is shown.